LeulTew/advanced-computer-diagnosis/README.md

 ```

 The **Voice input** menu option falls back to guided mode automatically if prerequisites are missing.

+## 🖥️ Web Interface

+The browser UI is served by `web/server.pl` and backed by `web/index.html`, `web/assets/app.js`, and `web/assets/styles.css`.
+It mirrors the inference logic of the CLI while offering a focused workspace for quick triage.

+### What you get in the browser

+- **Symptom search & filtering** – Type to narrow the curated symptom list instantly, then choose *Yes / No / Unsure / Skip* per row.
+- **Inline status feedback** – A banner above the results reports loading progress, errors, and completion without reloading the page.
+- **Responsive diagnosis cards** – Ranked causes show confidence percentages and suggested fixes, laid out in adaptive grids.
+- **Session summary** – Positive, negative, and uncertain signals are grouped for at-a-glance review or copy/paste into tickets.
+- **Keyboard-friendly workflows** – Escape clears the search box, and buttons expose accessible labels for screen readers.

+Open the interface at [http://localhost:8090](http://localhost:8090) after running the server from the Quickstart.
+The page fetches `/api/symptoms` on load, and the **Run diagnosis** button POSTs selections to `/api/diagnose`.
+No build step is required; static assets are bundled with the repository.

 ## 🖥️ CLI Tour